camunda/camunda-docs-manual/content/user-guide/process-engine/id-generator.md

 </bean>
 ```

-In addition, you need the following maven dependency:
+Additionally, you need the following maven dependency:

 ```xml
 <dependency>